Kode-n-Rolla/portfolio/cryptozombies/README.md

-# CryptoZombies — Modernized Course Implementation
+# CryptoZombies — Modernized Code Implementation

 This repository contains my **updated and refactored** implementation of the [CryptoZombies](https://cryptozombies.io/) Solidity course.
 The original course was written for Solidity 0.5.x — I’ve upgraded all contracts to **Solidity ^0.8.24**, added NatSpec documentation, events, safer patterns, and a basic front-end for interaction.